vcsantana/rastreio-new-trac/IMPLEMENTATION_GUIDE.md

 pip install -r requirements.txt cp env.example .env
-# Edit .env with your database and Redis URLs (SQLite works by default)
+# Edit .env with your database and Redis URLs (PostgreSQL recommended)

 # Database tables are auto-created on startup
 # Start the API server